hherb/localknowledge/manual/embeddings.md

 ### Common Issues

-1. **Dimension Mismatch**: If you see errors about vector dimensions, ensure the embedding model produces vectors of the expected dimension (1024).
+1. **Dimension Mismatch**: If you see errors about vector dimensions, ensure the embedding model produces vectors of the expected dimension.

 2. **Performance Issues**: If embedding generation is slow, consider:
    - Using a smaller model
    - Processing in batches
+   - Using more worker threads
    - Using a GPU

 3. **Search Quality Issues**: If search results are poor, consider: